major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/coding-without-di-container.md

 In it, he says that we should "organize our code around the Use Cases" of the application.
 Doing that will create a project where the names of the folders practically _scream_ the domain of the problem we're solving.
 He calls it "Screaming Architecture".

-The folder structure for a front-end app enabling people to trade vinyl.
-It might look like the following.
+Peep the folder structure for a front-end app enabling people to trade vinyl.
+It might look like this.

 ```bash
 src